DDuarte/JekyllConfigurablePersonalSite/README.md

 This project is based on [JSONConfigurablePersonalSite](https://github.com/christophior/JSONConfigurablePersonalSite "JSONConfigurablePersonalSite") written by [@christophior](https://github.com/christophior "Chris Villarreal") which has been adapted to Jekyll.
-The original project uses Node.js, Dust.js and .json files to configure it.
+The original project uses Node.js, Dust.js and .json files for configuration.